radiantearth/stac-api-spec/item-search/README.md

 ## HTTP Request Methods and Content Types

-The STAC API follow a RESTful model.
-A core principal of this is the use of HTTP Request Methods ("verbs") and the `Content-Type` header to drive behavior on resources ("nouns").
-This section describes how these are used with the `/search` endpoint
+STAC APIs follow the modern web API practices of using HTTP Request Methods ("verbs") and the `Content-Type` header to drive behavior on resources ("nouns").
+This section describes how these are used with the `/search` endpoint.

 ### GET